libigl/libigl/tutorial/tutorial.md

 constraints by enforcing them as equalities and "deactivating" constraints which are no longer needed.

-After deciding which constraints are active each iteration simple reduces to a quadratic minimization subject to linear _equality_ constraints, and the method from the previous section is invoked.
+After deciding which constraints are active at each iteration, the problem reduces to a quadratic minimization subject to linear _equality_ constraints, and the method from the previous section is invoked.
 This is repeated until convergence.

 Currently the implementation is efficient for box constraints and sparse non-overlapping linear inequality constraints.